Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Moduli of neutral admissible pairs

-The results of \cite{gleason-lourenco:connectedness} also imply \begin{proposition} $\Gr_G^{b-\adm}$ and $\Gr_{[\mu]}^{b-\adm}$ are geometrically connected. \end{proposition} \begin{proof} For $G$ reductive this is contained in \cite{gleason-lourenco:connectedness}: the argument given their first establishes the open cells $\Gr_{[\mu]}^{b-\adm}$ are connected, then deduces it for the closed cells $\Gr_{\leq [\mu]}^{b-\adm}$ by dimension considerations.
-When $G$ is not reductive it follows since in both cases the admissible locus is then an iterated affine torsor over the admissible locus for the Levi quotient. \end{proof}
+\end{proposition} \begin{proof} For $G$ reductive, the statement that $\Gr_{[\mu]}^{b-\adm}$ is geometrically connected is established in the proof of \cite[Proof of Theorem 3.2]{gleason-lourenco:connectedness}: the argument given there first establishes that the open cells $\Gr_{[\mu]}^{b-\adm}$ are connected then deduces it for the closed cells $\Gr_{\leq [\mu]}^{b-\adm}$ by dimension considerations --- note that, in \cite[Proof of Theorem 3.2]{gleason-lourenco:connectedness}, our $\Gr_{[\mu]}$ is denoted $\Gr_{G,\mu}^\circ$ and our $\Gr_{\leq[\mu]}$ is denoted $\Gr_{G,\mu}$.
+In the general case, we choose a Levi decomposition $G = MU$ and we will show that $\Gr_{[\mu], C}^{b-\adm}$ (for $C$ be an algebraically closed non-archimedean extension of $\breve{\QQ}_p([\mu])$) is connected by showing that it admits a map from the connected diamond